danawidmo/Jewellery_Shop_Inventory/README.md

 # Jewellery Shop Inventory App
-Jewellery Shop Inventory App is an example of a fullstack application written in python.
-It runs on flask and uses psycopg with PostgreSQL database.
+Jewellery Shop Inventory App is a full stack application for my solo CodeClan project.
+It is written in python, runs on Flask and uses psycopg with PostgreSQL database.
 It allows the user to manage their shop inventory.
+Building this app consolidated knowledge and skills taught during the first module at CodeClan.

 ## Installation